aneukayah/Gist-Auto/README.md

-Make sure your chrome driver is compatible with your chrome browser (chrome 84 version included) Make sure node modules already installed in your system
+Make sure your chrome driver is compatible with your chrome browser (chrome 84 version included) Make sure node modules already installed in your system Edit username and email in gist.feature file at features folder